gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/handling-user-input.md

 {% endhighlight %}

-I’m using a JSON object so we can keep everything related to the player nice and enclosed.
+I’m using a Javascript object so we can keep everything related to the player nice and enclosed.
 We can read/write their position with `player.x` and `player.y`

 We’ll give Link a bit more space to begin with by setting his initial position to 100px left and 100px down in the `init()` function by adding: